Introducing Our “What to Expect” Blog Series

 Our technicians do their best to return the repair site to its original condition.
 You can also expect that they will clean up after themselves, sweeping the area and removing any trash we’ve created (e.g., excess foam).

 In most situations, our repairs are permanent.
 Our polyurethane foam lasts indefinitely and is not susceptible to fracture or failure.
 It cures within minutes as a solid, impermeable structure that adheres directly to the concrete.
 It is a completely inert, solid material that is impervious to water, chemicals, insects, rodents, or erosion.

 That being said, there are many variables that may impact how long your repair will last.
 The earth is constantly moving, which means the soil and moisture conditions surrounding your repair may change over time.

 We know this is a crucially important question for customers weighing their options.
-Accordingly, next week, look for a new blog focused solely on this topic.
+Accordingly, we’ve written a blog focused solely on this topic.

 Can My Concrete Still Move After the Repair?